opsnull/blog.opsnull.com/content/rust/rust-lang/index.md

 implementation of `Unsize<U> for T` will be provided:

 1.  `[T; n] to [T].`
-2.  `T to dyn U`, when T implements U + Sized, and U is object safe.
+2.  `T to dyn U`, when T implements U + Sized, and U is object safe.  &lt;-  T 必须是 Sized
 3. Foo&lt;..., T, ...&gt; to Foo&lt;..., U, ...&gt;, when:
     -   Foo is a struct.
     -   T implements Unsize&lt;U&gt;.